 Recall unions of structures from class.

-; A Frosting is one of: ; - "chocolate" ; - "vanilla" ; A Dessert is one of: ; - (make-cupcake Frosting) ; - (make-pie String Number) (define-struct cupcake (frosting)) (define-struct pie (filling slices))
+; A Wagon is one of: ; - (make-passenger-wagon Company) ; - (make-freight-wagon String Number) ; A Company is one of: ; - "Alstom" ; - "Bombardier" (define-struct passenger-wagon (model)) (define-struct freight-wagon (destination axles))

 We would like to create a program using big-bang which initially draws a blank screen, but when you click the mouse (which produces the MouseEvent "button-down") it draws a circle at that position.
-When you click again, it should draw a new circle at the new position, and the old circle should disappear.
+When you click again, it should draw a new, larger circle at the new position, and the old circle should disappear.

-Exercise 8 Design a data definition and structure definitions for representing the World in this program.
+Exercise 13 Design a data definition and structure definitions for representing the World in this program.

-Exercise 9 Write three examples of Worlds.
+Exercise 14 Write three examples of Worlds.

-Exercise 10 Write the template for processing the World data definition that you have defined.
+Exercise 15 Write the template for processing the World data definition that you have defined.